 The Summary: A moderate calorie deficit of about 20% less than your maintenance level is ideal for most people wanting to lose fat and save their muscle.
 It is sustainable and will give you steady fat loss progress without any of the undesirable effects mentioned above.

 4. Calorie Cycling and Refeeds for Rapid Fat Loss

-In a normal calorie restricted diet, the same amount of calories and nutrients are consumed every day to maintain a similar sized deficit for a certain period of time.
-On a 1600 calorie diet [20% or a 400 calorie deficit for an average women with maintenance level of 2000 calories], the person consumes 11200 calories in a week.
+In a normal calorie-restricted diet, the same amount of calories and nutrients are consumed every day to maintain a similar-sized deficit for a certain period of time.
+On a 1600 calorie diet [20% or a 400 calorie deficit for an average woman with a maintenance level of 2000 calories], the person consumes 11200 calories in a week.

 On a calorie cycling diet, you switch between small deficits to larger deficits on some days and eat maintenance level calories [no deficit] on certain days.
 The no deficit days can be called refeed days or even cheat days.
 But at the end of the week, the total calories consumed by the individual remains the same – 11200 calories as given in the above example.

 Calorie recycling is a great way to create a calorie deficit and lose fat without having to sacrifice your muscles.
 It does a lot of cool things including decreasing hunger, increasing satisfaction, and preventing the metabolism from slowing down due to the deficit.